PridaLab/rippl-AI/README.md

 ## Exploration

 Finally, as a further explotation of this toolbox, we also offer an exploration module, in which you can create your own model.
-In the [examples_exploration.ipynb](https://github.com/PridaLab/rippl-AI/blob/main/examples_exploration.ipynb) python notebook, you can see how different architectures can be modified by multiple parameters to create infinite number of other models, that can be better adjusted to the need of your desired events.
+In the [examples_explore](https://github.com/PridaLab/rippl-AI/blob/main/examples_explore/) folder, you can see how different architectures can be modified by multiple parameters to create infinite number of other models, that can be better adjusted to the need of your desired events.
 For example, if you are interested in lower frequency events, such as theta cycles, this exploratory module will be of utmost convenience to find an AI architecture that better adapts to the need of your research.
 Here, we specify the most common parameters to explore for each architecture:

 ### 1D-CNN
 * Channels: number of LFP channel